AdobeDocs/graphql-mesh-gateway/src/pages/gateway/hooks.md

 <InlineAlert variant="info" slots="text"/>

-The `beforeAll` hook does not accept an array.
+The `beforeAll` hook is a singular hook.

 ```json
 "plugins": [